 When selecting a Sphere, the SWN will scroll through the twelve built-in Spheres and then any User Spheres which are saved.
-User Sphere slots that are empty will be skipped.
-After reaching the last User Sphere, the selection will wrap around to the first built-in Sphere.
+User Sphere slots that are empty and any Sphere that's disabled will be skipped.
+After reaching the last User Sphere, the selection will wrap around to the first enabled built-in Sphere.